Geospatial SPA using JavaScript only - part 2

 If you want, you can use a more purposeful library to create the API such as hapi

-Route definitions inside Express accepts a callback function that has to have a request and a response parameter, therefore the callbacks that you see inside the .get() methods are function expressions.
+Express route definitions accept a callback function with request and response parameters.
+So those callbacks inside .get() are function expressions.

 var appindex = function (req, res) {